 Provide advance notice of major changes in methodology, source data, and statistical techniques, for example, within the press release of the previous period.
+The authorities' comment on the recommendation:

 The recommendation is implemented.
 In particular, in line with the ROSC mission's recommendations (October 2011), Monetary Surveys of CB, ODC and DC were reviewed and before providing to users by the web-site we has already published advance notice about methodological reasons of the changes.
 The NBG will definitely implement this practice in its statistical activity.
 Moreover, further revisions of time series will be accompanied with detailed explanations of changes in methods used.